AU-CDS/assignment3-pretrained-cnns-MiaKuntz/README.md

 ## Tasks
 The tasks for this assignment are to:

--	Use a pretrained CNN to classify the data
+-	Use a pretrained CNN to classify the data.
--	Save both training and validation history plots
+-	Save both training and validation history plots.
--	Save the classification as a text report
+-	Save the classification as a text report.

 ## Repository content
 The GitHub repository contains four folders, namely the ```src``` folder, which contains the Python script for using the pretrained CNN when classifying on the data, the ```out``` folder, which contains the classification report, the ```model``` folder, which contains the history plots, and the ```utils``` folder, which contains helper functions for plotting the loss and accuracy of the model history.
 Additionally, the repository has a ```ReadMe.md``` file, as well ```setup.sh``` and ```requirements.txt``` files.